nginxinc/nginmesh/README.md

   istio-mixer-2104784889-20rm8        2/2       Running   0          5h
 ```
 ### Deploy a Sample Application
-In this section we deploy the Bookinfo application, which is taken from the Istio samples..
+In this section we deploy the Bookinfo application, which is taken from the Istio samples.
 Please see [Bookinfo](https://istio.io/docs/guides/bookinfo.html)  for more details.

 1. Deploy the application:
 ```